pschiffe/ipa-log-config/README.md

 # ipa-log-config

 A tool for log forwarding configuration on IPA servers and clients.
 Configures rsyslog to collect and forward selected log files to desired remote server.
+For more information about this effort and some inspiration what can be done with those logs, visit [this page](https://www.freeipa.org/page/Centralized_Logging).

 ## Usage